 3. All have sinned and come short of the glory of God.
 And are thereby subject to God's wrath and condemnation.
-But, God so loved the world that He gave His only Son, who was conceived by Holy Spirit, born from the virgin Mary, and that He is truly God and Man.
-That the Lord Jesus Christ offered himself as a sacrifice on our behalf for the sin of the whole world, thereby turning away God's judgement.
+But God so loved the world that He gave His only Son, who was conceived by Holy Spirit, born of the virgin Mary, and is truly God and Man.
+That the Lord Jesus Christ offered Himself as a sacrifice on our behalf for the sin of the whole world, thereby turning away God's judgement.
 He was raised from the dead, ascended into heaven where He is our advocate and mediator, and that He will personally return in glory and power to restore all things.

 5. The Lord Jesus Christ is head of the Church which is His body on Earth.